Dr Shen Hin Lim

 He is also part of the research team of 2018 MBIE Endeavour Research Programme titled: Data informed decision making and automation in orchards led by University of Auckland.
 In this project, three different horticulture areas are covered, which are apple fruitlet thinning, grapevine pruning and blueberry harvesting.
 Other projects that he is involved in include automated lilies bulb plantation system and cave auto-sampler.

 He is the current chair of New Zealand Robotics, Automation and Sensing (NZRAS), which acts as the robotics, automation and sensing academic community in New Zealand.

 Topics: Mechanical Engineering, Mechatronics, Agriculture Engineering

-- Matthew Peebles, Investigation of Efficient Detection Methods for the Identification and 3D Localisation of Green Asparagus Spears for Robotic Harvesting (ongoing)
+- Matthew Peebles, Investigation of Efficient Detection Methods for the Identification and 3D Localisation of Green Asparagus Spears for Robotic Harvesting (completed)

 - Rahul Jangali, Automation of Apple Fruitlet Thinning (ongoing)

 - Marvellous Mark, Investigation of Dynamics of Soft Robot Fingers in Object Grasp and Manipulation for Selective Blueberry Harvesting (ongoing - co-supervisor)

 - Tom Sunny, Processing of High Performance Plant Fibre Reinforced Composites (completed - co-supervisor)

 - Maria Oliveira, Natural Fiber-Reinforced Polyethylene Composites Produced by Rotational Moulding (ongoing - co-supervisor)

 - Mahonri Owen, Mana Motuhake Ringa: The Non-Invasive Neural Interface Based Artificial Hand (completed - co-supervisor)

 - Adam Lai (MEngPrac), Spring Onion Peeler (completed)

 - Junpeng Liu (MEngPrac), Lilies Bulb Sorter (completed)

 - Jatin Tohan (MEngPrac), DSF Sprayer (completed)